triton-inference-server/model_analyzer/docs/config.md

 limitations under the License.
 -->

-# Model Analyzer Config
+# Configuring Model Analyzer

-The Model Analyzer can be configured with a [YAML](https://yaml.org/) file.
-The scheme for the configuration file is described below.
-Brackets indicate that a parameter is optional.
-For non-list and non-object parameters the value is set to the specified default.

-Every flag supported by the CLI is supported in the configuration file.
-But some configurations are only supported using the config file.
+The Model Analyzer can be configured with a [YAML](https://yaml.org/) file or via the command line interface (CLI).
+Every flag supported by the CLI is supported in the configuration file, but some configurations are only supported using the config file.

 The placeholders below are used throughout the configuration: